Governance Structure

 The Company has concluded, with Deloitte Touche Tohmatsu LLC, an audit agreement on audits under the Companies Act and audits under the Financial Instruments and Exchange Act.
 The Company's Audit Committee and Deloitte Touche Tohmatsu LLC have opportunities to share information periodically, and are endeavoring to improve the quality of each other's audits by such means as exchanging information on their respective auditing policies and various problems that have arisen during the period.
 Also, an audit debriefing session is held at the end of the fiscal year, where opinions are exchanged with respect to account settlement issues in concrete terms.

-Name of certified public accountants who performed the auditing work Designated limited liability partners, managing members: Taiji Suzuki, Takenao Ohashi, Masayuki Furukawa
+・Name of certified public accountants who performed the auditing work Designated limited liability partners, managing members: Taiji Suzuki, Dai Yamamoto, Takenao Ohashi

 ・Composition of assistants for accounting audit services: